aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/pclsaveoptions/fallback_font_name/_index.md

 ﻿---
+title: PclSaveOptions.fallback_font_name property
+linktitle: fallback_font_name property
-title: fallback_font_name property
+articleTitle: fallback_font_name property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Name of the font that will be used  if no expected font is found in printer and built-in fonts collections."
+description: "PclSaveOptions.fallback_font_name property.
+Name of the font that will be used  if no expected font is found in printer and built-in fonts collections."
 type: docs
 weight: 20
 url: /python-net/aspose.words.saving/pclsaveoptions/fallback_font_name/